 - (1) Readmission and Transfer: These regulations are for applicants with previous postsecondary education who want to apply for readmission to the Faculty after an absence, or to change programs within Arts, as well as those who wish to transfer from other faculties and other postsecondary institutions. - a.
-Applicants to programs except BA Environmental Studies and the BA major in Planning who do not present either the high school requirements or the required matriculation average may be considered for admission if they successfully complete, at an accredited postsecondary institution, ★24 or more of course work transferable to the Faculty of Arts with a competitive average for the appropriate program.
+Applicants to programs except BA Environmental Studies and the BA major in Planning who do not present either the high school requirements or the required matriculation average may be considered for admission if they successfully complete, at an accredited postsecondary institution, ★24 or more of coursework transferable to the Faculty of Arts with a competitive average for the appropriate program.
 This work is accepted in place of matriculation subject requirements, except for English Language Arts 30-1 (or equivalent), which is required for all applicants.

-Note: This course work may not include any courses equivalent to ones previously passed at this or any other institution.
+Note: This coursework may not include any courses equivalent to ones previously passed at this or any other institution.
 For a course to be considered transferable from another postsecondary institution a minimum final grade of C- is required.

-- b.
+b.
 Postsecondary applicants to the BA major in Planning and the BA Environmental Studies programs must meet specific high school course requirements as outlined in §§15.2.1 and15.2.12 in order to meet prerequisite requirements for required courses in the program.
-All requirements as outlined in §§15.2.1 and15.2.12 for the BA major in Planning and the BA Environmental Studies programs must be met. - c.
+All requirements as outlined in §§15.2.1 and15.2.12 for the BA major in Planning and the BA Environmental Studies programs must be met.

+- c.
+Note: Effective 2015-2016 Postsecondary applicants to the BA major in Economics must present an AGPA of at least 2.3 on all courses transferable to the Faculty of Arts. - d.
 Students may apply for admission or readmission to the BA program in the Faculty if they have a competitive AGPA (minimum 2.0) and meet all other admission requirements.
 Applicants should note, however, that presentation of the minimum requirements does not guarantee admission.
 Some programs and BA majors require minimum averages greater than 2.0.
-Refer to specific program requirements. - d.
-See also §14.2.1. - Transfer from the Transition Year Program: See §14.1.3(2). - (3) Applicants who have previously been required to withdraw (or equivalent by the standards of the Faculty of Arts see §42.6(2) for details)
+Refer to specific program requirements. e.
+See also §14.2.1. - (2) Transfer from the Transition Year Program: See §14.1.3. - (3) Applicants who have previously been required to withdraw (or equivalent by the standards of the Faculty of Arts, see §42.6(2) for details)